-The Greek historian, geographer and ethnologist Hēródotos of Halicarnassus (482-425 BC) is considered the "father of historiography".
-In his youth he travelled the Greek world at that time, Egypt, Babylonia, Persia and the Kyrenaica (historical landscape in Libya).
-In his nine "Histories" he describes the tension between the Eastern Persian and Western Greek world.
-Herodotus also devotes himself extensively to wine and describes the winemaking and drinking culture of many countries he visited.
-He reports that barrels made of palm wood were used for the transport of wine by ship on the Euphrates.
-His claim that in Egypt wine was made exclusively from barley cannot be true, however, because grape wine was produced here many centuries before his visit.
-See also under Ancient Wines.
+The Greek historian and geographer Hēródotos of Halicarnassus (482-425 BC) is considered the "father of historiography".
+In his youth, he travelled through the Greek world of the time, Egypt, Babylonia, Persia and Cyrenaica (historical landscape in Libya).
+In his nine "Histories" he describes the tension between the Eastern Persian and Western Greek worlds.
+Herodotus also devotes himself extensively to wine and describes the vinification and drinking culture of many countries.
+He reports that barrels made of palm wood were used for transporting wine on ships on the Euphrates.
+However, his claim that in Egypt wine was made exclusively from barley cannot be true, because grape wine was produced here many centuries before his visit.
+See also under Ancient wines.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller

 Dozent, Önologe und Weinbauberater, Bad Kreuznach